 Planting eligible crops: Eligible crops are governed by each states’ certifying agency.
 Typically, a crop is eligible if it has passed the review of one of the following review boards:

-Field inspections: Fields are inspected by the state to insure that they are clean and healthy.
+fields are inspected by the state to ensure that they are clean and healthy.
 Fields may be rejected if they are excessively weedy, have poor stand development, disease, insect damage or other factors that would hinder the quality or genetic purity of the seed.

-Conditioning: Certified seed can be cleaned only in cleaning facilities that have passed inspection by the states’ certifying agency.
-This is to insure that the processing facility exercises practices to keep the seed isolated and to maintain the quality of the variety.
+Certified seed can be cleaned only in cleaning facilities that have passed inspection by the states’ certifying agency.
+This is to ensure that the processing facility exercises practices to keep the seed isolated and to maintain the quality of the variety.

-Source Identified Seed (Yellow tag): This is material that has been harvested from natural stands or grown in field production, but has not been tested for its traits.
+This is material that has been harvested from natural stands or grown in field production but has not been tested for its traits.
 It is produced under the auspices of the state and if it meets the requirements it is labeled as Source Identified Seed.
 See the section on Source Identified Seed.